stonepros/stone/doc/start/hardware-recommendations.rst

  Hardware Recommendations
 ==========================

-Ceph was designed to run on commodity hardware, which makes building and maintaining petabyte-scale data clusters economically feasible.
+Stone was designed to run on commodity hardware, which makes building and maintaining petabyte-scale data clusters economically feasible.
 When planning out your cluster hardware, you will need to balance a number of considerations, including failure domains and potential performance issues.
-Hardware planning should include distributing Ceph daemons and other processes that use Ceph across many hosts.
-Generally, we recommend running Ceph daemons of a specific type on a host configured for that type of daemon.
+Hardware planning should include distributing Stone daemons and other processes that use Stone across many hosts.
+Generally, we recommend running Stone daemons of a specific type on a host configured for that type of daemon.
 We recommend using other hosts for processes that utilize your data cluster (e.g., OpenStack, CloudStack, etc).

-.. tip:: Check out the `Ceph blog`_ too.
+.. tip:: Check out the `Stone blog`_ too.

 CPU
 ===

-CephFS metadata servers are CPU intensive, so they should have significant processing power (e.g., quad core or better CPUs) and benefit from higher clock rate (frequency in GHz).
-Ceph OSDs run the :term:`RADOS` service, calculate data placement with :term:`CRUSH`, replicate data, and maintain their own copy of the cluster map.
+StoneFS metadata servers are CPU intensive, so they should have significant processing power (e.g., quad core or better CPUs) and benefit from higher clock rate (frequency in GHz).
+Stone OSDs run the :term:`RADOS` service, calculate data placement with :term:`CRUSH`, replicate data, and maintain their own copy of the cluster map.
 Therefore, OSD nodes should have a reasonable amount of processing power.
 Requirements vary by use-case; a starting point might be one core per OSD for light / archival usage, and two cores per OSD for heavy workloads such as RBD volumes attached to VMs.
 Monitor / manager nodes do not have heavy CPU demands so a modest processor can be chosen for them.
-Also consider whether the host machine will run CPU-intensive processes in addition to Ceph daemons.
-For example, if your hosts will run computing VMs (e.g., OpenStack Nova), you will need to ensure that these other processes leave sufficient processing power for Ceph daemons.
+Also consider whether the host machine will run CPU-intensive processes in addition to Stone daemons.
+For example, if your hosts will run computing VMs (e.g., OpenStack Nova), you will need to ensure that these other processes leave sufficient processing power for Stone daemons.
 We recommend running additional CPU-intensive processes on separate hosts to avoid resource contention.